muratk3n/thirdwave/en/tweets/2019/week51.md

 but cannot deliver left leaving an electoral disaster behind (it is the policy execution that has staying power, not lip biting).
 Corbyn was stiff who probably could deliver left.
-Ideally u want both (speak left, be hip, get elected, then deliver left).
+Ideally u want both (speak left, be a closer, get elected, then deliver left).

 *2019-12-18 20:43:6*